mramshaw/Google-Assistant/README.md

 ## Devices

-In addition to the Google Home and other Google devices, Google Assistant is available on Android devices (including [Wear OS](http://wearos.google.com) devices such as smartwatches) and also iOS devices.
+In addition to Google Home and other Google devices, Google Assistant is available on Android devices (including [Wear OS](http://wearos.google.com) devices such as smartwatches) and also iOS devices.

 ## Installation